 Requirements of Work

-- Ability to develop and maintain effective working relationships with associates, representatives of outside agencies, and the public
+Ability to develop and maintain effective working relationships with associates, other employees, representatives of other organizations, City officials, and the public.

 Required Experience and Training

 Registration as a licensed Professional Engineer (PE) in the State of Kansas is required.

 A minimum of 10 years of progressively responsible experience in civil engineering, including project management and leadership roles.
 A minimum of five (5) years of supervisory experience in responsible administrative and municipal construction and design work required.

 Strong knowledge of engineering principles, practices, codes, and regulations.

 Proven experience in infrastructure planning, design, and construction.

 Ability to manage multiple projects simultaneously and meet deadlines.

 Proficiency in engineering software, computer-aided design (CAD), and project management tools.